frankwxu/digital-forensics-lab/README.md

 ---

 ## Table of Contents (Newly Added: 1.
 AI for Forensics - Identifying IPs with a Fine-tuned Language Model, 2.
-Docker for Digital Forensics, 09/2023)
+Docker for Digital Forensics, 09/2023, 3.
+Add Python version to NIST Dataleakage Case, 10/2023)

 - Basic Computer Skills for Digital Forensics